kartoza/InfrastructureMapper/presentations/2-roads.md

 ## 🧱 The Model

-- The project uses a custom PostgreSQL/PostGIS schema
+The project uses a custom PostgreSQL/PostGIS schema
-- Diagram below shows the roads ERD:

 ![ERD](../img/roads-erd.png)